dgatf/msrc/README.md

 If this parameter is unknown, to calibrate:

 - Measure the weight of the tank or the model
-- Enable Fuel Flow sensor in msrc_gui
+- Enable Fuel Flow sensor in MSRC Link
 - Then either:
   - Set the parameter ml/pulse to 1 and then the number of pulses will be the consumption in your transmitter
-  - Enable log in msrc_gui and note the number of pulses
+  - Enable log in MSRC Link and note the number of pulses
 - After a while, stop the engine.
 Note the last number for pulses
 - Weight the tank or model again and use the folloing formula to obtain the parameter: